 Ministry of Moral Panic Stories

 Ministry of Moral Panic Stories (2013) by Amanda Lee Koe is yet another collection of short stories.
 This is where my recent journey with short story collections began, in fact.
 Apart from Chekov, I’ve never been one for flash fiction, preferring long War and Peace-esque sagas.
-However, Amanda Lee Koe is celebrated as one of Singapore’s finest exports, and since I live here, I was keen to read some of her work.
+However, Amanda Lee Koe is celebrated as one of Singapore’s finest exports.
+Since I live here, I was keen to read some of her work.
 I’m glad I did, as I found this book completely addictive reading, and emotionally rewarding.

 My favourite story is ‘Pawn’, which begins with the passage: